-Referrals can be made by filling out the form.
+Referrals can be made by filling out the form below.
 Please note that referral to Primary or Secondary Remote Provision is only for immunocompromised or a physical ailment, which means they are unable to attend physical school.
 We do not offer a physical school for primary aged pupils

-Once the form has been completed, the supporting evidence must be scanned and sent with the form to the TRS referrals manager:
+Once the form has been completed, the supporting evidence must sent with the form to the TRS referrals manager:

 Send completed forms and scanned documents to: email@example.com

 Notes regarding young persons with an EHCP, or a special educational need:

 - TRS aims to support young people that have a health need preventing access to education.
 If the young person also has an EHCP, or are en-route towards allocation of an EHCP the case will be considered following the same protocol as all cases based on the individual situation.